 Juriga joined HATCI in 2003 as Sr. Manager – Engine Development.
 By 2006 he earned a promotion to his current position, Director of Powertrain.
 In this capacity, Juriga is also responsible for Powertrain lab operations in both of HATCI’s Michigan- and California-based laboratories.
 Additionally, his department supports HMG’s North American manufacturing plants in Alabama and Georgia.

 Currently, Juriga resides in the Rochester area with his wife and four sons, where he enjoys many outdoor summer activities such as bicycling, scuba diving, water skiing and boating.
 His winter activities include cross country and downhill skiing.

 Senior Manager, Product Planning – Hyundai America Technical Center, Inc.

-Born in Columbus, OH, Price graduated Summa Cum Laude and in the top two percent of his class from The Ohio State University, where he earned his Bachelor of Science degree in Mechanical Engineering.
-He also holds a Master of Science degree from University of Michigan in Automotive Engineering, and he has recently completed a two-year executive management development program at the Wharton School of the University of Pennsylvania.
+Born in Columbus, OH, Price graduated Summa Cum Laude and in the top two percent of his class from the Ohio State University, where he earned his Bachelor of Science degree in Mechanical Engineering.
+He also holds a Master of Science degree from University of Michigan in Automotive Engineering, and he has completed a two-year executive management development program at the Wharton School of University of Pennsylvania.
 Currently, Price is pursuing his MBA at the Michigan Ross School of Business.
 Additionally, he has several automotive patents granted or pending.

 Jin Han Rim